greenpolo/BraiAn/docs/braian-python.md

 ### Configuration file

+!!! tip "Template for Configuration file"
+    You don't know where to start from?</br>
+    Take a look at [the template](https://codeberg.org/SilvaLab/BraiAn/raw/tag/{{git.short_tag}}/config_example.yml), change it according to your data and follow [the tutorial](read_qupath_data.ipynb).

 Just like [BraiAn for QuPath](braian-qupath.md#configuration-file), `braian` can use a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file to store metadata about an experiment along with some additional parameters.
-Such file can be read in `braian` and used to apply a consistent analysis parameters across all animals and runs.
+Such file can be read in `braian` and used to reproduce the same analysis with consistent parameters across runs and data.

-For a detailed explanation on how to format such file and understanding what each parameter does, we suggest to look at [this example YAML file](https://codeberg.org/SilvaLab/BraiAn/raw/branch/master/config_example.yml) and [`BraiAnConfig` API][braian.config.BraiAnConfig].
+For a detailed explanation on how to format such file and understanding what each parameter does, we suggest to look at [this example YAML file](https://codeberg.org/SilvaLab/BraiAn/raw/tag/{{ git.short_tag}}/config_example.yml) and [`BraiAnConfig` API][braian.config.BraiAnConfig].

 ### Prebaked analysis